vicwomg/jamtrip/README.md

 - Click the "General" button and click "Open Anyway" towards the bottom, where it lists the blocked package.
 - Then click "Open" in the next security confirmation window to complete the installation.

+#### Windows
+- Install JACK from here: https://jackaudio.org/downloads/
+- Install ASIO 4 All from here: http://www.asio4all.org

 ### Install JamTrip

-- Download / install the latest JamTrip from: https://github.com/vicwomg/jamtrip/releases (click the "assets" dropdown to the get the .dmg file)
+- Download / install the latest JamTrip from: https://github.com/vicwomg/jamtrip/releases (click the "assets" dropdown to the get the .dmg or .exe file)
-- Click the dmg file to open an image of the executable app, and drag it to your Applications folder or Desktop
+- Open the installer or disk image and install as you normally would: __Mac__: by dragging the app into Applications. __Windows__: running the installer
-- Double click it to launch the app, you might have to do that whole security warning song and dance again.
+- Double click it to launch the app, __Mac__: you will have to do that whole "security warning" song and dance again to launch. __Windows__: puts a shortcut on the desktop.

 ### Configure your hardware and sound settings

 - Plug in any audio interfaces or microphones.
 You may also use the built-in microphone on your laptop
-- Under "System Preferences > Sound", click the "Input" tab and make sure the proper input device is selected, do the same for the "Output" tab (you probably want audio going to connected headphones, to avoid feedback)
+- __Mac__: Under "System Preferences > Sound", click the "Input" tab and make sure the proper input device is selected, do the same for the "Output" tab (you probably want audio going to connected headphones, to avoid feedback). __Windows__: open Settings > Sound Settings, and confirm that the Ouput and and Input devices are set to the proper hardware.

 ## Usage

 ### Client mode

-To connect to a JackTrip server, enter the "Connection code" you get from the person hosting the server and press "Connect".
-You may get a quick popup about enabling your microphone.
-Confirm that alert.
+To connect to a JackTrip server, enter the "Connection code" you get from the person hosting the server and press "Connect". __Mac__: You may get a quick popup about enabling your microphone.
+Confirm that alert. __Windows__: You will get a firewall warning, accept the connections it's requesting.

 As a test, you can use the sample code listed under the "Example" field to do a quick connecttion to Stanford's test servers: `jackloop128.stanford.edu_48000_128_h`.
 After connecting, you should hear your microphone being monitored through your headphones and a periodic clapping sound.
 If so, you should technically be able to connect to any hosted JackTrip server.